 With that said, you can make some seriously carbonated and fizzy kombucha.
 Here’s how!

 To carbonate kombucha, you’ll essentially just transfer your uncarbonated kombucha into airtight bottles, add something sweet as “food”, seal shut, then wait for the bacteria and yeasts to work their magic!

 While some carbonation does occur in the first fermentation (the SCOBY can create a light seal, trapping a little fizz in the brew), most of it occurs in the second fermentation Read more about how to brew kombucha here.

 So why isn’t my kombucha fizzy?

 This brings us to our question of the hour – why isn’t your kombucha fizzy?
+This is one of the most common questions we get in our kombucha Facebook group.
 There are numerous reasons why your kombucha might not have carbonation:

 1. You’re not using the right bottles.

 You need to use fermentation grade bottles to brew kombucha, as these are specifically designed to not only trap air in, but withstand the pressure build up without exploding or leaking.
 These flip top bottles and these Grolsch beer style bottles are both great.
 For the best buch, avoid decorative bottles and mason jars.